tyler7771/Unbrewd/docs/README.md

 ### Phase 3: Checkins / Reviews (2 days)

-**Objective:** Drinks can be added to a user's drink list and be reviewed.
+**Objective:** Drinks can be added to a user's drink list, be reviewed, and tagged.
 Can be viewed on the user's drink list.
+Can view drinks by tags.

 ### Phase 4: Profile (2 days)